 3.112.
-Decision makers should be trained so that they can cope with the situation in which some mitigatory actions might be necessary based on the loss or unreliability of plant instrumentation.
+Decision makers should be trained so that they can cope with the situation in which some mitigatory actions might be necessary owing to the loss or unreliability of plant instrumentation.

 3.113.
-The background documentation should be used to support training of the staff of the technical support centre on the phenomenology of severe accidents, the basis for SAMGs and the benefits and detriments of various postulated mitigatory actions.
+The background documentation should be used to support the training of the technical support centre staff on the phenomenology of severe accidents, the basis for SAMGs and the benefits and detriments of various postulated mitigatory actions.

 3.114.
 Training, including periodic exercises and drills, should be sufficiently realistic and challenging to prepare personnel responsible for severe accident management duties to cope with and respond to situations that may occur during an event.
-Drills should extend over a time period long enough to realistically represent the plan response and should allow for testing the transmission of information during shift changes.
+Drills should extend over a time period long enough to realistically represent the plan response and should allow for the transmission of information during shift changes to be tested.
 Special exercises and drills should be developed to practice shift changeovers between operations staff and technical support centre staff and information transfer between different teams.
-Training should cover severe accidents occurring simultaneously on more than one unit and severe accidents occurring in different reactor operating states.
-Training should consider unconventional line-ups of the plant equipment, the use of non-permanent equipment (such as diesel power generators and pumps) as well as repair of the equipment.
+Training should cover severe accidents occurring simultaneously at more than one unit and severe accidents occurring in different reactor operating states.
+Training should consider unconventional line-ups of the plant equipment, the use of non-permanent equipment (e.g. diesel power generators, pumps) and repair of the equipment.

 3.115.
-Exercises and drills should be based on scenarios that require the application of a substantial portion of the overall severe accident management programme in concert with emergency response, and should simulate realistic conditions characteristic of those that would be encountered in an emergency.
-Large-scale exercises providing an opportunity to observe and evaluate all aspects of severe accident management should be undertaken.
+Exercises and drills should be based on scenarios that require the application of a substantial portion of the overall severe accident management programme in concert with emergency response and should simulate realistic conditions characteristic of those that would be encountered in an emergency.
+Large scale exercises providing an opportunity to observe and evaluate all aspects of severe accident management should be undertaken.

 3.116.
-Severe accident management exercises and drills should periodically challenge responders by making information sources (such as the safety parameter display system), equipment and facilities that potentially could be damaged in an accident unavailable.
-Drills that purposely include sources of inaccurate or miscommunicated information to personnel can be used as a way of exercising their questioning attitude, teamwork and evaluation and diagnostic skills.
-However, caution should be applied so that misinformation does not contribute to a negative effect of the training.
+Severe accident management exercises and drills should periodically challenge responders by making unavailable information sources (e.g. the safety parameter display system), equipment and facilities that potentially could be damaged in an accident.
+Drills that purposely include sources of inaccurate or miscommunicated information to staff members can be used as a way of exercising their questioning attitude, teamwork and evaluation and diagnostic skills.
+However, caution should be applied so that misinformation does not negatively affect the purpose of the training.

 3.117.
 Some of the scenarios used for exercises and drills should assume an extensively damaged state of the core that eventually results in failure of the reactor pressure vessel and the containment.
-Consideration should be given to conducting exercises that enhance the awareness of main control room staff, technical support centre staff or engineering staff of the need for and possible consequences of defeating or resetting control and logic blocks for implementing some successful strategies.
+Consideration should be given to conducting exercises that enhance the awareness of main control room staff, technical support centre staff and engineering staff of the need for and possible consequences of defeating or resetting control and logic systems.